Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

 \subsubsection{Displacement memory and electric-parity part of $\Delta c_{AB}$}

 For computing the GW memory effect connected with the electric-parity part of $\Delta c_{\hat A\hat B}$, we should specialize the flux expression for a supertranslation vector field $\vec\xi = \alpha(x^A) \vec \partial_u$.
-Restricting Eqs.~\eqref{eq:deltacAB} and~\eqref{eq:lambda1} to a supertranslation, and integrating by parts for terms involving $\eth_A$ (all boundary terms vanish), we can show that the expression in Eq.~\eqref{eq:fluxBD} can be written as
+Restricting Eqs.~\eqref{eq:deltacAB} and~\eqref{eq:lambda1} to a supertranslation, and integrating by parts for terms involving $\eth_A$ (there are no boundary terms on the 2-sphere), we can show that the expression in Eq.~\eqref{eq:fluxBD} can be written as

 It will next be useful to make a few definitions and to relate some of the quantities in Eq.~\eqref{eq:fluxBDalpha} to quantities that we have computed earlier in the paper.

 The term proportional to $\eth_A \eth_B N^{AB}$ depends only on the electric part of $N_{AB}$ (and thus the electric part of $\Delta c_{AB}$, when the integral with respect to $u$ is performed).
 With the definition of $c_{AB}$ in Eq.~\eqref{eq:cABdecomp} and of the news tensor in Eq.~\eqref{eq:news_def}, we can write the term $\eth_A \eth_B N^{AB}$ as